 And the good news is that you don’t need to be an iron man to reap the energy-boosting benefits of exercise.
 Short or moderate activities, like a brisk walk or walking up some stairs, some jumping jacks, some squats, or table push ups work well to quickly increase your energy levels.

 Take a deep breath!

 It’s much more than just a catchphrase during times of chaos.
-Taking a deep breath is also an ideal approach to those moments when your energy levels are lagging.
-So, take 5-10 long, deep breath when you’re feeling fatigued, and you’ll find a near-instant surge in your energy level, as oxygen is sent to your brain and throughout your body’s cells.
+Taking a deep breath is also an ideal approach to those moments when your energy levels are lacking.
+So, take 5-10 long, deep breaths when you’re feeling fatigued, and you’ll find a near-instant surge in your energy level, as oxygen is sent to your brain and throughout your body’s cells.